 We have demonstrated in a series of ISO 10993 biocompatibility studies and multiple animal studies that the Cell Pouch is biocompatible and safe.
 Long-term studies in several animal models have demonstrated that upon transplant the islets become well-supported with microvessels, similar to their natural pancreatic environment.
 An anticipated benefit of the Cell Pouch is enhanced long-term therapeutic cell survival and function which we believe is due in part to cells living in a natural tissue matrix within close contact of microvessels.
 For diabetes, as an example, this close vessel proximity enables islets to monitor blood glucose levels and produce the appropriate amount of insulin throughout the day and night and after meals.
 We believe the Cell Pouch technologies may achieve this ideal therapeutic/microvessel connection through alteration of the local environment.
-For example, our studies have shown that islets transplanted into the Cell Pouch can control blood glucose levels in small and large animal models of diabetes over extended periods, and have observed this also applies to other therapeutic cellular applications such as hemophilia A.
+For example, our studies have shown that islets transplanted into the Cell Pouch can control blood glucose levels in small and large animal models of diabetes over extended periods.
+We have observed similar results in other therapeutic cell applications such as hemophilia A.